fmerg/pymerkle/README.md

 # Further encryption of files and objects

-tree.encryptObject({'a': 0, 'b': 1})                                         # One new leaf storing the provided object's digest
+tree.encryptObject({'a': 0, 'b': 1})                          # one new leaf storing the provided
+                                                              # object's digest
-tree.encryptFileContent('../path/to/file')                                   # One new leaf storing the provided file's digest tree.encryptFilePerLog('../logs/sample_log')                                 # One new leaf for each line of the provided file
+tree.encryptFileContent('../path/to/file')                    # one new leaf storing the digest
+                                                              # of the provided file's content
+tree.encryptFilePerLog('../logs/sample_log')                  # many new leaves (one for each
+                                                              # line of the provided file)

 _consistency = tree.consistencyProof(old_hash, sublength)     # Request consistency-proof for the stored state

 _receipt = validationReceipt(
   target_hash=tree.rootHash(),
   proof=_consistency
-)                                                                            # Validate proof and generate corresponding receipt
+)                                                             # Validate proof with receipt
 ```

 ## Encryption modes